skeeto/w64devkit/README.md

 # Portable C, C++, and Fortran Development Kit for x64 and x86 Windows

-[w64devkit][] is a Dockerfile that builds from source a small, portable development suite for creating C and C++ applications on and for x64 Windows.
+[w64devkit][] is a Dockerfile that builds from source a small, portable development suite for creating C and C++ applications on and for x86 and x64 Windows.
 See "Releases" for pre-built, ready-to-use kits.

 Included tools: